AzureCosmosDB/HierarchicalPartitionKeysFeedbackGroup/README.md

 # Using ARM templates to create a Hierarchical partition containers.

-Please replace the `PartitionKey` object in the CosmosDB container container to match the kind and version values below.
+Please replace the `PartitionKey` object in the CosmosDB container payload to match the kind and version values below.

 ```
 "partitionKey": {